-A mid rise concrete apartment structure, with strata title tenure, subject to a ground lease.
-It sits atop a commercial development that is not part of the subject air space parcel.
+A mid-rise, multiple-family, concrete apartment structure with strata title tenure, subject to a ground lease.
+It sits atop a commercial development that does not form part of the subject air space parcel.
 To our knowledge, the original developers sold all of the units, which now are widely held, with little or no multiple unit ownership.

 The property is located in the Fairview Slopes neighbourhood, adjacent to False Creek.
-From the early 1920s to the early 1960s, Fairview Slopes was zoned for three-storey apartments and throughout the 1950s, the area south of Broadway developed as an apartment district.
+From the early 1920s to the early 1960s, Fairview Slopes4 was zoned for three-storey apartments and throughout the 1950s, the area south of Broadway developed as an apartment district.
 Broadway, as well as Granville and Cambie Streets, became important neighbourhood commercial strips.
 At the same time, the Slopes were rezoned to industrial use, and some houses were replaced with small industries.